-Apache Junction is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Apache Junction is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Apache Junction is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Apache Junction who work in office and administrative support (15.66%), sales jobs (12.62%), and maintenance occupations (6.46%).

 In terms of college education, the citizens of Apache Junction rank slightly lower than the national average.
 14.59% of adults 25 and older in Apache Junction have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Apache Junction in 2010 was $22,492, which is upper middle income relative to Arizona, and middle income relative to the rest of the US.
 This equates to an annual income of $89,968 for a family of four.
 However, Apache Junction contains both very wealthy and poor people as well.

 Apache Junction is a very ethnically-diverse city.
 The people who call Apache Junction home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Apache Junction residents report their race to be White, followed by Native American.
 Apache Junction also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 14.18% of the city’s residents.
 Important ancestries of people in Apache Junction include Irish, English, Italian, and Swedish.